Muhammara – Roasted Red Pepper and Walnut Dip

 Storage:

-To store leftovers, place the muhammara in an airtight container and refrigerate.
-It should keep well for up to a week.
-For longer storage, you can freeze muhammara.
-When ready to serve, thaw in the refrigerator overnight.
+Refrigerate: Place the muhammara in an airtight container and store it in the refrigerator.
+It will keep fresh for up to a week.
+Freeze: For longer storage, you can freeze the muhammara.
+When ready to serve, thaw it in the refrigerator overnight.

 Serving Suggestions:

-Traditional Pairing: Serve with warm pita bread or pita chips.
-Healthy Dipping: Use muhammara as a dip for sliced cucumbers, carrots, or bell peppers.
-Sandwich Spread: Spread muhammara on your sandwiches or wraps for an added flavor boost.
+Traditional Pairing: Serve Muhammara with warm pita bread or pita chips for a classic Middle Eastern combination.
+Healthy Dipping: Use Muhammara as a healthy and flavorful dip for sliced cucumbers, carrots, or bell peppers.
+Sandwich Spread: Spread Muhammara on your sandwiches or wraps for a delicious and unique flavor boost.

 Make-Ahead: